tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * At the end of the lesson, the notebook instances list should be empty and state: "There are currently no resources.", otherwise charges will be incurred for any remaining active instances.

+* If for any reason you changed regions during class, make sure you delete any notebook instances in all regions

 * Lastly, go to S3 <https://s3.console.aws.amazon.com> and remove the buckets created for the activity.

 Answer any questions before ending class.